ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 prototype chain.
 By the time `obj.foo()` is encountered, that prototype chain includes Base's prototype, so `super.foo()` invokes Base' `foo()` implementation.

+For the Extensible system of mixins to work, mixins need to cooperate.
+Each mixin method implementation should generally take care to give the superclass(es) a chance to perform their work as well.
+This obviously requires mixin authors to do a little more work, and opens up the possibility of a mixin author forgetting to do so.
+In exchange, however, mixins end up with a system for resolving method name conflicts which is entirely standard to JavaScript, and not a proprietary system unique to any single framework.

 Checking for base implementation before invoking `super`